 \section{Abstract}

-The late-time modifications of the standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmological model prompted by tensions between certain datasets, most notably the Hubble tension.
+There has been a significant interest in modifications of the standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmological model prompted by tensions between certain datasets, most notably the Hubble tension.
 The late-time modifications of the $\Lambda$CDM model can be parametrized by three time-dependent functions describing the expansion history of the Universe and gravitational effects on light and matter in the Large Scale Structure.
-In this {\it Letter}, we present the first joint reconstruction of these three functions performed in a non-parametric way from a combination of recent cosmological observations.
-The reconstruction is performed with a theory-informed prior, built on the general Horndeski class of scalar-tensor theories.
-We find that current data can constrain 15 combined modes of these three functions with respect to the prior.
-Our methodology enables us to identify the phenomenological features that alternative theories would need to have in order to ease some of the tensions, and deduce important constraints on broad classes of modified gravity models.
+We perform the first joint Bayesian reconstruction of these three functions from a combination of recent cosmological observations, utilizing a theory-informed prior built on the general Horndeski class of scalar-tensor theories.
+This reconstruction is interpreted in light of the well-known $H_0$, the $S_8$ and the $A_L$ tensions.
+We identify the phenomenological features that alternative theories would need to have in order to ease some of the tensions, and deduce important constraints on broad classes of modified gravity models.
 Among other things, our findings suggest that late-time dynamical dark energy and modifications of gravity are not likely to offer a solution to the Hubble tension, or simultaneously solve the $A_L$ and $S_8$ tensions.

 Despite the success of the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model in fitting a multitude of cosmological data, there are good reasons to keep an open mind about its possible extensions.
 Chief among them is the lack of satisfactory understanding of its two key ingredients: $\Lambda$ and CDM.
-Another reason is the improving depth and resolution of cosmological surveys across many wavelengths, opening qualitatively new ways of testing the model and some of its foundational principles, such as the validity of General Relativity (GR) over cosmological distances~\cite{Silvestri:2009hh,Clifton:2011jh,Joyce:2014kja,Koyama:2015vza,Ishak:2018his}.
+Another reason is the improving depth and resolution of cosmological surveys across a wide range of wavelengths, opening qualitatively new ways of testing the model and some of its fundamental principles, such as the validity of General Relativity (GR) over cosmological distances~\cite{Silvestri:2009hh,Joyce:2014kja,Koyama:2015vza}.
 Finally, with the increased constraining ability of different types of measurements, a few notable tensions have recently emerged between some of the datasets when interpreted within $\Lambda$CDM.